dougbeasley/dougbeasley.github.io/resume.md

 - Hazelcast for caching and inter-node communication
 - Sole author of the Muncher platform
 - Muncher is responsible for handling and processing a syndicated Twitter firehose in conjunction with the Twitter public API.
 Currently storing 25K tweets a day
-- Hazelcast for internode and interprocess communication allowing for long polling, data deduplication, and Nestivity platform synchronization.
+- Hazelcast for internode and inter-process communication allowing for long polling, data deduplication, and Nestivity platform synchronization.
 - Implemented an automated build and test workflow with Maven, Jetty and Jenkins.

 #### Senior Software Engineer at Passenger
 ###### Los Angeles, CA [June 2012 – March 2013 ]
 - Completed work on the first customer release of the Android mobile offering, supporting communication with the existing platform API.
-- Brought expertise in re-architecting the current platform.
+- Brought expertise in rebuilding the current platform.
 - Collaborated with development team members on the design and implementation to overhaul the current platform.
 - Supported existing maintenance efforts with the current platform.